Hero

 Grant and his brother Daniel would be home for the event, having just finished their junior year at Brown (which admitted Daniel for perfect test scores and Grant for a phone call from his father).
 Although their school was not far away, return visits were reserved for holiday breaks and the summer recess, which were heavily pre-booked with family events and obligatory church appearances.

 Among the few commonalities between the boys was their birth date.
 Grant was the first to arrive, but would spend the rest of his life a step behind his twin.
 He struggled with his studies, had no natural charm or interest in social occasions, lacked athletic ability, and was not conventionally attractive.
 However, he was compassionate, deeply emotional, cared for others, and found beauty in everything.
-Daniel, on the other hand, was everything his brother was not—bright, driven, physically perfect, and impossibly handsome.
+Daniel, on the other hand, was everything his brother was not—bright, driven, charismatic, physically perfect, and impossibly handsome.
 Daniel had what the world wanted, while Grant wanted nothing from the world.

 There was no sign of a birthday.
 It looked like any other dinner party, of which there were no less than thirty per year, some larger than others.
-The long, white-clothed table was laid to perfection, with silver platters and utensils polished to mirror-quality reflection and hand-painted porcelain dishes set so certain flowers in their chintz borders were positioned at identical degrees.
+The long, white-clothed table was laid to perfection, with silver platters and utensils polished to a mirror-quality reflection and hand-painted porcelain dishes set so certain flowers in their chintz borders were positioned at identical degrees.
 Crisp, starched napkins were meticulously folded to await their duties.
 And without a directive, the family dressed for dinner, an everyday practice.
 Like the place settings before them, jackets, ties, dresses, jewelry, and hairstyles all had to be just so.

 The attendees arrived at the table promptly at six o’clock, some coming directly from a two-drink cocktail hour in the parlor.
 Grant had been alone on his bed, flipping through a thick art history textbook, and although he was always on time, punctuality was a struggle; he not only lacked energy but also had no interest in the lengthy and invariably dull conversations.
 Still, he wanted to be there to celebrate Clara.
 He didn’t know his grandmother very well, mainly due to her years of silence, but she always had a kind smile for him, and her presence was calming.
 It was as if words weren’t needed for the two to connect.
 As far as Grant was concerned, she should have another fifteen years before thinking about going anywhere, if for no other reason than to annoy the rest of the family, slowly and mutely haunting the house with her hunched, wrinkled frame.

 The men stood until the ladies took their seats.
 Reverend Tyler, who was used to singing for his supper, had added a new blessing to his repertoire and looked to Simon, his occasional golf partner and master of the house, for his cue.
-Before he uttered his first word, Clara suddenly realized the setting to her right was vacant, thanks to the absent, sniffly Abigail.
+Before a word was uttered, Clara suddenly realized the setting to her right was vacant, thanks to the sniffly Abigail.
 Pushing down on the arms of her chair, she stood and looked at those around the table, especially the men who were slow to rise for her.
 Confusion was on every face but Grant’s, who flashed her a smile.
 With regal poise, Clara turned and left the table without the aid of her cane and disappeared into the kitchen, emerging a moment later hand-in-hand with Maybelle Wells, who had cooked and cleaned for every Aldridge for more than fifty years, a position inherited from her mother.
 Slowly, the two women—one who refused to retire and the other who refused to die—made their way to the table, Maybelle’s hand on her chest as if hoping to calm her racing heart.
 Until that moment, only her food had ever been invited into the room.

 When Clara silently presented the empty chair to her new guest, Maybelle turned her head in disbelief, noticing the others trying to conceal their discomfort.
 She happily untied her apron, handed it to the young man who stood by to pour the wine, and smoothed her gray uniform dress before accepting the seat.
-Even in silence, Clara wouldn’t take no for an answer.

 Grant yawned silently into his napkin while cousin Melanie began tapping and swiping at her watch.
 On and on, between courses of soup, salad, and filet mignon, the table listened to the perfection that was Daniel.
 There was a time when Grant took pleasure in knowing he could reveal things that would shatter his brother’s perfect image—Adderall, cocaine, odd fetishes, some minor criminal activity—things that weren’t hard to discover.
 Still, he knew better than to get in the way of the wunderkind.
-He didn’t want to be involved if Daniel ever stumbled and the family had to rewrite another history.
+He didn’t want to be involved if Daniel ever stumbled and the family had to rewrite another chapter in their history.

 On any given day, Grant went unnoticed without even trying.
 In that way, he was much like his Uncle Martin, a once-successful financier who had experienced a well-concealed breakdown.
 But that night, something inspired Grant—perhaps the wine, perhaps his grandmother’s actions—and he decided to test the waters.

-“I’ve been researching Spanish and Portuguese painters from the Enlightenment who studied in Italy and examining how the techniques they brought back influenced their home cultures.
+“I’ve been researching Spanish and Portuguese painters from the Enlightenment who studied in Italy and examining how the techniques they brought back influenced their home cultures.”

 In for a penny, Grant tried again.
 “It’s pretty interesting.
 I’m told my work is publish-worthy.
 I might even expand on the theme for my master’s thesis.”